 Get Stuff We Love

-That's right, Emma Stone's fringed Givenchy gown lends even further evidence to the theory that wearing gold to the awards ceremony equals Oscar gold.
+Emma Stone's win for "La La Land" at the 2017 Academy Awards — and the fringed Givenchy gown she wore to the show — lent further evidence to the theory that wearing gold to the awards ceremony equals Oscar gold.

 Here are 14 additional actresses who further prove that hypothesis.